 Highest Video Resolution: 4k (RAW)

 Pros: The Canon EOS C200 features a Super 35 CMOS sensor that models motion picture standards.
-It is able to record RAW footage internally and has 13 stops of dynamic range.
-Unlike some of the other cameras we looked at, the C200 also has expanded audio controls with two XLR inputs and a 3.5mm jack.
+It can record RAW footage internally and has 13 stops of dynamic range.
+The C200 has expanded audio controls with two XLR inputs and a 3.5mm jack.
 For filmmakers looking for a more stripped-down version, you can get the C200 B for your own build or gimbal work.

 Where to buy: We found this great deal on Adorama that includes the 24-105mm lens, LCD monitor, handle unit, and grip.